310mc/https-310mc.github.io-tl/source/_posts/idol_story/hinata_3.md

 {% endbubble %}

 {% bubble Midori %}
-True...
-It *is* pretty much becoming a thing I say all the time.
+True… It *is* pretty much becoming a thing I say all the time.

-I don’t even actually wanna die or anything, nor am I *that* depressed...
-But every time I’m feeling even a little tired or drained, I’ll start saying that I’m depressed and wanna die...
+I don’t even actually wanna die or anything, nor am I *that* depressed… But every time I’m feeling even a little tired or drained, I’ll start saying that I’m depressed and wanna die…

 I’m a hero though, so I gotta avoid saying depressing stuff like that.
 {% endbubble %}